tmle/HuTieu883/README.md

 # HuTieu883
-This project includes a Master-Detail MVC where Master is a custom UITableViewController with entries of products info downloaded from a remote API.
+This project includes a Master-Detail MVC where Master is a custom, search-bar-enabled UITableViewController with entries of products info asynchronously downloaded from a remote API.
 The products can be stored locally using Core Data.